 "Musonius," Herodes said, "ordered a thousand sesterces [silver coins] to be given to a beggar of the sort who was pretending to be a philosopher, and when several people told him that the rascal was a bad and vicious fellow, deserving of nothing good, Musonius, they say, answered with a smile, 'Well then he deserves money'."
 (Fragment 50)

-Various other virtues of Musonius
+Other virtues of Musonius

 Freedom of Speech and Thought